-Out of nowhere, many speculated Coinbase may be having bankruptcy issues.
+Out of nowhere, many speculated that Coinbase may be having bankruptcy issues.

-However, its founder came out and said the company is not at risk for bankruptcy(3).
+However, its founder came out and said the company was not at risk for bankruptcy(3).

 Coinbase offers a Visa debit card that is backed by your Coinbase account.

 This means you can store your money in crypto, but spend at any store that accepts Visa cards.
-Additionally, you can get cash back in bitcoin, ethereum and many other coins.
+Additionally, you can get cash back in bitcoin, ETH, and many other coins.

 The Coinbase Card is available to all residents in the USA besides Hawaii.